collabscore/documents/devdoc/services.md

  - *Collections*: like directories in file systems ; a collection contains pscore and/or sub-collections.
  - *Annotations*: they related fragments of sources that correspond to one another (for instance, measures)

+Services on sources are covered in https://github.com/collabscore/documents/blob/main/devdoc/sources.md

-Annotations services are covered in https://github.com/collabscore/documents/blob/main/devdoc/annotations.md.
-The following focuses on collections, pscores and sources.
+Services on annotations are covered in https://github.com/collabscore/documents/blob/main/devdoc/annotations.md.
+The following focuses on collections and pscores.

 ## Identification